The-Auspicious/GroceryStore/README.md

-# GroceryStore
 # Grocery Store

 This project is a simple web-based grocery store application.
 It allows users to browse products, add them to a cart, and purchase them.
-The application also includes user authentication and a notification system.
+Check out running application with this Url: https://the-auspicious.github.io/GroceryStore/

 ## Features